-Step 3: Edit.
-Add Text, Erase Background, Filter, or Animate
+Step 3: Add Text, Erase Background, and Filter

-If your Discord PFP is done, you can download it now by clicking "Publish" to get the circular version.
+If your Discord PFP is done, you can download it now by clicking Export Image to get the circular version.
 However, you can also use Kapwing's other tools to make your PFP avatar look more unique than just the image.

 Text: Add and style text to send a message or make your profile picture a meme.
-Just choose the "Text" button in the upper toolbar to add a text box.
+Just choose the Text button in the left toolbar to add a text box.
 Once you've entered your text, use the tools on the right side of the screen to customize its font, color, style, position, and animation.

 NOTE: The current file size limit for your PFP is 10.24 MB, which means any GIF avatars should generally be under a second long, and have a white background rather than a transparent one.